cabrerajulian401/yendo-auth-api/README.md

 ---

-## 1. Project Overview & Objective
+## 1. Project Preface & Objectives

+### Preface:

 This project is the direct result of a self-directed initiative to understand and model the core technical concepts of Yendo's business.
 Following a conversation on Thursday, I dedicated the weekend to learning Go from the ground up and applying that knowledge to build a functional service that simulates one of Yendo's most critical operations: credit card transactions.

-The objective is twofold:
+###  Objectives:
-1.  **To demonstrate rapid, focused learning and execution:** Proving that I can learn new technologies and apply them to deliver functional prototypes under a tight deadline.
+ 1. To demonstrate rapid, focused learning and execution: Proving that I can learn new technologies and apply them to deliver functional prototypes under a tight deadline.
-2.  **To build a simple & scalable transaction backend service:** This simulates backend credit card operations and serves as a lightweight framework for **storing & transactions and their attributes and consumer data** .
-It is designed to be scalable to include customer attributes specific to Yendo, such as the car make and value used as collateral in the business model.
+ 2. To build a simple & scalable transaction backend service: This simulates backend credit card operations and serves as a lightweight framework for storing & creating customer data transactions. **This service should be able to generate a Transaction ID and Timestamp for a Transaction and be able to record/showcase all Transactions within Server using API Endpoints**

-### Detailed Markdown learning notes of Go Documentation and project plans from this weekend-long effort are aslo included in the repository to document my learning process.
+#### Detailed Markdown learning notes of Go Documentation and project plans from this weekend-long effort are aslo included in the repository to document my learning process.

 ## 2. Business Logic: Why This Matters to Yendo